richsalz/ietf-gh-scripts/BUILD.md

 There are a couple of ways to add PyGithub to your Python library.
 These scripts use a bug-fixed version of master which, as of this writing, hasn't been released yet.
-Assuming new regressions, this method will always work:
+Assuming no regressions, this method will always work:

 	git clone git@github.com:PyGithub/PyGithub.git PyGithub